AneczkaH/challenge_portfolio_Ania/README.md

 :heavy_check_mark: done

-I learned that SQL (Structured Query Language) is a standard language for accessing and manipulating databases.
+I learned :mortar_board: that SQL (Structured Query Language) is a standard language for accessing and manipulating databases.
 It is a standard  but there are different versions of the SQL language.
 Relational Database Management System  is the basis for SQL (such as MS SQL Server, Oracle, MySQL).

-Most of the actions that we need to do on a database we can to do with SQL statements.
+Most of the actions that we need to do on a database we can to do with SQL statements. :open_mouth:

 ### The SQL STATEMENTS I have learned: